kurator-dev/kurator/docs/content/en/docs/pipeline/chain-security.md

 Replace `<username>` with your GitHub username and `<image-name>` with your image name, like `kurator-test:0.4.1`.

-### Exposing Services
+### Exposing Service

-Similar to the previous pipeline, expose the services automatically created by this pipeline:
+Similar to the previous pipeline, expose the services automatically created by this pipeline, more details about this service can be found in [Setting Up Your Pipeline](https://kurator.dev/docs/pipeline/setting/).

 ```console
 kubectl port-forward --address 0.0.0.0 service/el-quick-start-listener 30002:8080 -n kurator-pipeline